The name Plug Power Inc. (PLUG) should be kept on your radar - The Dwinnex

-As of close of business last night, Plug Power Inc.’s stock clocked out at 26.12, down -0.99% from its previous closing price of $26.38.
-In other words, the price has decreased by $-0.26 from its previous closing price.
-On the day, 14361677 shares were traded.
-PLUG reached its highest trading level at $27.19 during the session, while it also had its lowest trading level at $26.05.
+In the latest session, Plug Power Inc. (NASDAQ: PLUG) closed at 28.94 down -3.53% from its previous closing price of $30.00.
+In other words, the price has decreased by $-1.06 from its previous closing price.
+On the day, 23695635 shares were traded.
+PLUG reached its highest trading level at $30.24 during the session, while it also had its lowest trading level at $28.70.

 3 Tiny Stocks Primed to Explode